teverett/Pragmatach/site/src/main/markdown/ebean.md

 * ebean.password
 * ebean.url
 * ebean.autocreate
+* ebean.datasource

-An example configuration for EBean, in this case using HSQL would look like
+An example configuration for EBean using manual configuration, in this case using HSQL would look like

 <pre>
 <code>